vslverma12/vslverma12/README.md

 - 👋 Hi, I’m @vslverma12
 - 👀 I’m interested in web designing and other technical skills.
-- 🌱 I’m currently learning HTML, CSS & JavaScript
+- 🌱 I’m currently working with web development tools.
-- 💞️ I’m looking for an entry level job for fresher where i can deep dive into technical skills and achieve self growth.
 - 📫 You Can contact me through my email Id "vslverma12@gmail.com"